chargebyte/chargebyte-docs/docs/source/hardware.rst

 * additional charging port extension devices (e.g. CPX)

-* forward the local network (daisy-chaining of X8 connector, i.e. software bridge to X8 connector)
+* forwarding the local network (daisy-chaining from the X8 connector, i.e. a software bridge to the X8 connector)

 ***********
-USB C (X13)
+USB-C (X13)
 ***********

-The X13 connector is a USB C port with OTG functionality.
+The X13 connector is a USB-C port with OTG functionality.

-When using as USB host, the following use-cases are supported:
+When used as a USB host, the following use cases are supported:

 * firmware update with a USB pen drive
 * additional communication interface, e.g. USB to CAN, RS-485, RS-232 and similar